Everything you need to know about the visitor record

 Can I get the visitor record by e-mail?

-No, you must provide a Canadian postal address to which the visitor record will be sent.
+No, you must provide a Canadian postal address where the visitor record will be sent.

 The visitor record is an official document that looks exactly like your colorful, shiny Working Holiday work permit.
-You must always keep this document with you and present it on request during checks (also e.g. during police checks).
+You must always keep this document with you and present it upon request during checks (e.g., during police checks).
 This document proves your legal status in Canada.

 What if I am travelling?
 I can't wait for the visitor record.